jkyberneees/hydra-plugin-http/docs/proxy.md

 The responsibilities of this component can be described as:
 * Finding an online service who is serving a target HTTP endpoint.
 * Translate a service-name to a base URL targeting the optimum computing node.
 To accomplish this function it uses the [Load Balancer](lb.md).
-* By using the battle-tested node [http-proxy](https://github.com/nodejitsu/node-http-proxy) module, it is able to expose an HTTP proxy that route requests to internal micro-services.
+* By using the super fast node [fast-proxy](https://github.com/nodejitsu/fast-proxy) module, it is able to expose an HTTP proxy that route requests to internal micro-services.
 This process also does route's matching to select the appropriated node.

 ## Configuration
 ```js